avjui/esp-idf-tlv493d/README.md

 :warning: Because platformio not register the `Kconfig` by him self you have to add `Kconfig`with editing `CMakeLists.txt`, or add the config variables to `platformio.ini`.

--   First option is to add following lines to [CMakeLists.txt]{.title-ref} in the root directory.
+-   First option is to add following lines to `CMakeLists.txt` in the root directory.

 ``` cmake
 get_filename_component(configName "${CMAKE_BINARY_DIR}" NAME)
 list(APPEND kconfigs "${CMAKE_SOURCE_DIR}/.pio/libdeps/${configName}/esp-idf-tlv493d/Kconfig")
 ```

--   Second option is to add the config to [platformio.ini]{.title-ref}.
+-   Second option is to add the config to `platformio.ini`.

 ``` ini
 [tlv493d]